sadekkk12/sadekkk12/README.md

 🌱 **Currently Learning:** React native, Swift, DSA and Intro to Cybersecurity

 👨‍💻 **Projects:** My GitHub reflects personal explorations in software development, with many collaborative and academic projects in private repositories.
 These experiences have been crucial in developing my skills across various technologies.
 I look forward to expanding my portfolio with more visible, impactful work.
+Take a look at my current portfolio page and follow along [here](https://sadekdev.com)!

 ## 🔧 Technologies & Tools
 - **Mobile Development:** Swift, CoreData, React Native, Expo, Firebase